data-science-infinity/data-science-infinity.github.io/_posts/2024-03-04-enhancing-targeting-accuracy.md

 <br>
 The aim is to have a high proportion of observations falling into the top left cell (predicted non-signup and actual non-signup) and the bottom right cell (predicted signup and actual signup).

-Since the proportion of signups in our data was around 30:70 we will again analyse not only Classification Accuracy, but also Precision, Recall, and F1-Score as they will help us assess how well our model has performed from different points of view.
+Since the proportion of signups in our data was around 30:70 we will again analyze not only Classification Accuracy, but also Precision, Recall, and F1-Score as they will help us assess how well our model has performed from different points of view.

 <br>
 ##### Classification Performance Metrics